 The senior figureheads behind what Dash is about are appointed by the Dash network and funded monthly by its blockchain to evolve the technological fundamentals of Dash.
 Ryan Taylor is the network’s CEO.
 Taylor is an expert in the payments industry, with more than 15 years of expertise in the FinTech sector.

 Dash Core Group Inc. manages the maintenance and development of the Dash coin, but there are various other organisations and individuals that aren’t officially listed on the Dash website that have a handle on the Dash network.

-The Dash blockchain operates in a similar way to the Bitcoin blockchain with several notable enhancements.
-Dash users have the ability to optionally choose PrivateSend when sending Dash to another user.
+What is Dash and how does its blockchain operate?
+In fact, it works in a similar way to the Bitcoin blockchainwith several notable enhancements.
+Dash users can optionally choose PrivateSend when sending Dash to another user.
 This function masks the origin and destination address of Dash transactions.